omcaree/node-pru/README.md

 -----------
 * Currently only PRU0 is supported
 * Only the Shared Memory space can be used for communication
-* There is no support (yet) for node.js to interrupt the PRU
 * The Shared Memory getters/setters are limited to integers